jbinto/puckpicks/README.md

 * I don't understand the magic behind ActiveRecord nearly as much as I thought I did.
 More often than not, the underlying database (Postgres) leaks through.
  * For instance, adding a `belongs_to :home, :class_name => Team` declaration on `Game` will allow me to say something like `game.home.city` (given a `home_id` column on the table), but this magic doesn't extend to queries: `Game.where(:home => TOR)` just blindly looks for a `game` column without any ActiveRecord smarts.
  * Same thing goes on the uniqueness validations: ActiveRecord doesn't seem to be smart enough to think in terms of `home` and `away`, rather you have to specify `home_id`.

+ ### Questions to be answered

+* My models are really getting big.
+What's the conventional way to organize them? e.g. order of associations, filters, scopes, helper methods, validations.
+* Was it worth creating all of this validation, or am I bringing my old static-language habits into Ruby?
+* How do I log warning-level errors?
+For example, I don't want to raise an exception if you call Pick#decide for an unfinished or already decided game.
+But I do want to know my code is doing this.
+* I need offline docs for Rails for when I'm on the subway.
+Even when online, grepping official docs is a better strategy than wildly Googling things.
+Does such a thing exist?
+* On my models, I have a lot of mutator methods that don't save the record.
+For example, `Pick#decide`, `Game#decide_picks`.
+Is this conventional?
+Should I make them bang-methods (`decide!`) and have them save the record?
+Should they return `true`/`false` in this case or raise exceptions?
+* Is the whole Now.now concept a bad idea?
+Do I *really* need to override the time like this?
+I'm not even using it for unit testing; I'm using it for manual testing.
+Could monkey patching be a better idea?
+* I have `Game#set_result`.
+This takes a `:home_score` and an `:away_score`.
+This seems unnecessary.
+Can't I just have a `process_result` after_update filter that handles this?